 Unfortunately, domestic violence allegations can be false.
-Perhaps an ex-spouse is attempting to gain the upper hand in a family law case or perhaps they are simply angry – regardless, should they proceed to make a false allegation, you can trust that we will do everything that we can to combat the charges and to help you protect your legal rights as surely as possible.
+Perhaps an ex-spouse is attempting to gain the upper hand in a family law case, or perhaps they’re simply angry.
+Regardless, should they proceed to make a false allegation, you can trust that we will do everything we can to prove that the accusation is false to combat the charges and to help you protect your legal rights as surely as possible.

-Another common defense that can be utilized in cases such as this is that you were not imprisoning the child, but rather were disciplining them.
+A common defense that can be utilized in cases involving children is that you weren’t imprisoning the child, but rather were disciplining them in an age-appropriate manner.
 As a parent, you have the right to discipline your child – you have the ability and the right to do such things as putting them in a “time out.”
-Just because they were being detained in their room does not mean you are guilty of a criminal offense.
+Just because they were told to stay in their room doesn’t mean you should be found guilty of a criminal offense.

 According to §741.31 of Florida Statutes, the following are ways in which a defendant can willfully violate a restraining order: